SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 This phrase is about access to, coverage of and establishment of floors/protection systems/welfare systems.
 The basic structure is *action + social protection systems*.

-As the *social protection* terms include a systemic element (systems, services) they do not need to be combined with groups of people. `social assistance` seems to work better alone - works were missed when combined with `services`. `welfare state` was considered but excluded as it leads mostly to papers about early welfare states and the history of those.
+As most of the *social protection* terms include a systemic element (systems, services) they do not need to be combined with groups of people. `social assistance` seems to work better alone - works were missed when combined with `services`. `welfare state` was considered but excluded as it leads mostly to papers about early welfare states and the history of those.

 ```py
 TS=